 Expected volatility.
-The Company lacks company-specific historical and implied volatility information for its ADSs.
-Therefore, the Company estimates the expected share volatility based on the historical volatility of publicly traded peer companies and expects to continue to do so until such time as it has adequate historical data regarding the volatility of its own traded share price.
+The Company lacks company-specific historical and implied volatility information for our ADSs for expected terms greater than 2.5 years.
+Therefore, it uses a combination of the historical volatility of the ADSs and also the expected share volatility based on the historical volatility of publicly traded peer companies and expect to continue to do so until such time as the Company has adequate historical data regarding the volatility of its own traded security price.